fluid-project/jira-to-11ty/src/issues/FLUID-6220.md

     {
       "author": "Avtar Gill",
       "date": "2017-11-07T16:44:40.122-0500",
-      "body": "@@Tony Atkins \\[RtF], there's now a Buildkite agent running in the IDRC data centre so you can avoid that part of the setup process.
+      "body": "Tony Atkins \\[RtF], there's now a Buildkite agent running in the IDRC data centre so you can avoid that part of the setup process.
 This is the repository that I've been testing with:\n\n<https://github.com/fluid-bot/testingz>\n\nIf you send PRs there you should see CI statuses.\n"
     },
     {
       "author": "Avtar Gill",